guomin/XBrowser/README.md

 * No external dependencies - one single fully-managed assembly
 * Support for all modern browser technologies such as HTML5, JavaScript, SVG, Canvas, etc. (not plugins such as Flash)
 * Friendly query engine that uses jQuery (SizzleCS) syntax for element extraction

+While waiting for XBrowser, check out its predecessor [SimpleBrowser](http://github.com/axefrog/SimpleBrowser), which, if you don't need JavaScript support, is an excellent lightweight browser automation engine.